Idriss-Abidi/ENSIAS-ChatBot_QA-huggingface/README.md

 ## Running the Application

 1. Navigate to the directory containing the `main.py` file.

-2. Run the Streamlit app:
     ```bash
+    cd src
+    ```

+3. Run the Streamlit app:
+    ```bash
     streamlit run main.py
     ```

-3. Open your web browser and go to the URL provided by Streamlit, typically `http://localhost:8501`.
+4. Open your web browser and go to the URL provided by Streamlit, typically `http://localhost:8501`.

 ## File Structure